vegardlarsen/vega.rd.no-older/_posts/2014-11-12-what-could-be-next-for-maxto.md

 ---
 layout: post-light-feature
 title: "What could be next for MaxTo"
-description: "Maxto has looked much the same lately.
+description: "MaxTo has looked much the same lately.
 Here's what might be coming."
 category: articles
 tags: [maxto]
 date: 2014-11-12